openvswitch/ovs/Documentation/internals/charter.rst

    d.
 For any new project source code, if an alternative inbound or
-      outbound license is required for compliance with the license for a leveraged open source project (e.g. GPLv2 for Linux kernel) or is otherwise required to achieve OVS’s mission, the TSC may approve the use of an alternative license for specific inbound or outbound contributions on an exception basis.
+      outbound license is required for compliance with the license for a leveraged open source project (e.g. GPLv2 for Linux kernel) or is otherwise required to achieve OVS's mission, the TSC may approve the use of an alternative license for specific inbound or outbound contributions on an exception basis.
 Any exceptions must be approved by a majority vote of the entire TSC and must